StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/time_slice.md

 5 rows in set (0.16 sec)
 ```

-Example 2: Convert a given DATETIME value to the beginning of a 5-day time interval with  `boundary` set to FLOOR.
+Example 2: Convert a given DATETIME value to the beginning of a 5-day time interval with  `boundary` set to `FLOOR`.

 ```Plaintext
 select time_slice(id_datetime, interval 5 day, FLOOR)